 Mining & Forestry Manager

 Pipefitters have been around for a long time.
-Although many people might think the job just involves putting pipes together, they are sadly mistaken.
+Although many people might think the job involves putting pipes together, they are sadly mistaken.
 The job entails building and maintaining systems that carry anything from steam, water, hydraulic fluid and chemicals to oxygen.
-Pipefitters work on ships, in office buildings, homes, factories, mills and any place where a material or substance has to get from point A to point B.
+Pipefitters work on ships, office buildings, homes, factories, mills and any place where a material or substance has to get from point A to point B.

 Real Estate & Finance Manager

 A manager who understands the dynamic and innovative strategies of international and national business will do well in this profession.
 Global markets have changed the way financial institutions influence culture.
 No longer is government alone the determining factor in the strength of an economy.
 Financial institutions that manage funds for governments and corporate investments have changed the rules of the game.